 PRINCIPLE 7 Businesses, when engaging in influencing public and regulatory policy, should do so in a manner that is responsible and transparent

 - 1 a.
-Number of affiliations with trade and industry chambers/ associations Eight - of such body) the entity is a member of/ affiliated to.
+Number of affiliations with trade and industry chambers/ associations Eight - b.
+List the top 10 trade and industry chambers/ associations (determined based on the total members of such body) the entity is a member of/ affiliated to.